benjamincrozat/lumen-boilerplate/README.md

 Quick start your next [Lumen](https://lumen.laravel.com/docs) project.

+## Why?

+[Laravel Lumen](https://lumen.laravel.com/docs) is a fantastic lightweight version of [Laravel](https://laravel.com/docs).
+Too light most of the time.
+So, I added things I often need for real world projects without having to switch to the full framework.

 ## Server requirements

 - PHP 7.1

 You can [read more about the requirements here](https://lumen.laravel.com/docs/5.5/installation#server-requirements).

-## Why?

-[Laravel Lumen](https://lumen.laravel.com/docs) is a fantastic lightweight version of [Laravel](https://laravel.com/docs).
-Too light most of the time.
-So, I added things I often need for real world projects.

 ## Dependencies